-An illustration of the physical size and weight of the Canon G7 X Mark II and the Fujifilm X-A10 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Canon G7 X Mark II and the Fujifilm X-A10 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-A10 is notably larger (21 percent) than the Canon G7 X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the X-A10 are weather-sealed.